Flexible Bayesian Quantile Regression in Ordinal Models: The FBQROR Model

 The objects of interest i.e., $(z,\beta,\nu,h,\sigma,\gamma,\delta)$ can be sampled by deriving the conditional posterior densities from the complete data posterior \eqref{eq:compDataPosterior} and judiciously using the full likelihood \eqref{eq:fulllikelihood} as presented in Algorithm~\ref{alg:algorithm1}.
+We note that our proposed algorithm is a form of MH within partially collapsed Gibbs sampler and care has been taken to guarantee convergence to stationary distribution as given in \citet{vanDyk-Jiao-2015}.

-Starting with the regression coefficients, $\beta$ is sampled from a normal distribution, draws which are programmed in all known statistical softwares.
-The scale and shape parameters $(\sigma,\gamma)$ are jointly sampled, marginally of $(z,\nu,h)$, using a random-walk MH algorithm with proposals drawn from a bivariate truncated normal distribution.
-Joint sampling (together with the transformations $h_{i} = \sigma s_{i}$ and $\nu_{i}=\sigma \omega_{i}$) is crucial for reducing the high autocorrelation in MCMC draws observed in \citet{Yan-Kottas-2017}.
-The latent weight $\nu$ follows a generalized inverse-Gaussian (GIG) distribution, draws from which can be obtained using the ratio of uniforms or envelope rejection methods \citep{Dagpunar-1988,Dagpunar-1989,Dagpunar-2007} or the technique proposed in \citet{Devroye-2014}.
+Starting with the regression coefficients, $\beta$ is sampled from a normal distribution, draws from which are programmed in most statistical software.
+The scale and shape parameters $(\sigma,\gamma)$ are jointly sampled, marginally of $(z,\nu,h)$, using a random-walk Metropolis-Hastings (MH) algorithm with proposals drawn from a truncated bivariate normal distribution.
+Joint sampling (together with the transformations $h_{i} = \sigma s_{i}$ and $\nu_{i}=\sigma \omega_{i}$) is crucial for reducing the high autocorrelation in MCMC draws as observed in \citet{Yan-Kottas-2017}.
+The latent weight $\nu$ follows a generalized inverse-Gaussian (GIG) distribution, draws from which are obtained using the technique proposed in \citet{Devroye-2014}.
+Alternatively, one may employ the ratio of uniforms method or the envelope rejection method \citep{Dagpunar-1988,Dagpunar-1989,Dagpunar-2007}.
 The mixture variable $h$ is sampled from a half-normal distribution.
 Typical to ordinal models, the cut-points $\delta$ do not have a tractable distribution and is sampled marginally of $(z,\nu,h)$ using a random-walk MH algorithm \citep[see][]{Jeliazkov-etal-2008,Rahman-2016}.
 Finally, the latent variable $z$, conditional on the remaining parameters, is sampled from a truncated normal distribution \citep{Botev-2017}.
 The derivations of the conditional posteriors and details of the MH algorithms are presented in \ref{app:FBQROR}.